-us, fince you enjoyed your heaven, which is your self, at home.
+Could make some guesse whether souls that go to heaven, retain any memory of us that stay behinde, if I knew whether you ever thought of us, fince you enjoyed your heaven, which is your self, at home.
 Your going away hath made London a dead carkasse.
-A Tearm, and a Court do a little spice and embalment, and keep it from putrefaction, but the soul went away in you: and I think the onely reason why the plague is somewhat slackned, is, because the place is dead already, and and no body left worth the killing.
+A Tearm, and a Court do a little spice and embalme it, and keep it from putrefaction, but the soul went away in you: and I think the onely reason why the plague is somewhat slackned, is, because the place is dead already, and no body left worth the killing.
 Wherefoever you are, there is London enough: and it is a diminishing of you to say so, since you are more then the rest of the world.
-When you have a defire to work a miracle, you will return hither, and raise the place from the dead, and the dead that are in it: of which I am one, but that a hope that I have a room in your favour keeps me alive: which you shall abundantly confirme to me, if by one letter you tell me, that you have received my fix; for now my letters are grown to that bulk, that I may divide them like Amadis the Gaules book, and tell you, that this is the first letter of the second part of the first book. us, hace you enjoyed your heaven, w Strand S. Peters day at nine.
+When you have a desire to work a miracle, you will return hither, and raise the place from the dead, and the dead that are in it; of which I am one, but that a hope that I have a room in your favour keeps me alive; which you shall abundantly confirme to me, if by one letter you tell me, that you have received my fix; for now my letters are grown to that bulk, that I may divide them like Amadis the Gaules book, and tell you, that this is the first letter of the second part of the first book.

+Strand S. Peters day at nine.

-Your humblest, and affectionate fervant J. D.
+Your humblest, and affectionate

+servant J. D.